nalanagendra/e-learning-app/README.md

 # E-learning

-This is a E-learning platfrom built on ReactJS and Redux
+This is a E-learning platfrom built on ReactJS and Redux.

 ## 🛠  Tech stack - (React/Redux)
 - 💻  Javascipt | ES6